 Bainbridge Island Ferry

 Sometimes, one of the best things to do in Seattle is to get away from the city itself!
-On a rare gorgeous, sunny, and warm day in May, taking the ferry is a pleasant escape from the city.
-There are numerous photo opportunities, and you can catch the stunning Seattle skyline within minutes from departure.
+On any given day, taking the ferry is a pleasant escape.
+There are numerous photo opportunities, and you can catch the stunning skyline and the city’s waterfront within minutes from departure.

 The ferry is large and can hold over 200 cars.
 This somewhat reminds me of the Vancouver – Victoria ferry.
 But this ride is a lot shorter.
-Once you’ve parked you car, roam around to explore the ferry, or go to the top deck to catch the views.
+Once you’ve parked your car, roam around to explore the ferry, or go to the top deck to enjoy the views.

 Reservations are not accepted for this route, so you need to be at the pier at least 30 minutes before departure on a weekday, and at least one hour on weekends.
 Allow even more time during the summer peak seasons.
 You can find the ferry’s schedule here.